『Vivekachudamani - Crest Jewel of Wisdom』のカバーアート

 続きを読む 一部表示

-Vedanta prescribes Sadhana Chatushtaya Sampatti as the disciplines to manifest this divinity.
-We have to have the right sense of priorities.
-First, we must use our discerning wisdom to determine what is real and what is unreal.
+Bondage is the creation of the mind.
+Liberation is also a function of the mind.
+Vedanta prescribes Sadhana Chatushtaya Sampatti as the four disciplines to turn the mind into our best friend (19th verse of Vivekachudamani).
+First, we must use our discerning wisdom to determine what is real (nitya) and what is unreal (anitya).
 Second, we must hold on to what is real and disregard what is unreal.
 Third is Śamādi ṣatka Sampatti.
 It lists six traits: Sama, Dama, Uparati, Titiksa, Shraddha, Samadhana.
 Fourth is Mumukṣutvam, a strong desire for spiritual liberation.

 続きを読む 一部表示

-Mind should control the senses and not the other way around.
-Shankaracharya uses examples from the animal kingdom to explain how one reaches destruction when guided by the senses - Deer (sense of hearing), Elephant (sense of touch).
-Moth (sense of seeing), Fish (sense of taste), Bee (sense of smell).
-Each of these creatures reaches death as they are guided by one of their senses.
+Shankaracharya uses graphic illustrations from the animal kingdom on how the mind turns into our worst enemy and leads us to destruction when we are guided by the senses.
+Deer (sense of hearing), Elephant (sense of touch).
+Moth (sense of seeing), Fish (sense of taste), Bee (sense of smell) - each of these creatures reaches death as they are guided by one of their senses.
 What to speak of humans who have five senses active all the time.

 続きを読む 一部表示